-“If you fall down a manhole, that’s comedy.
-When I do, it’s a tragedy.” –Mel Brooks
+“When you fall down a manhole, that’s funny.
+When I do, that’s a tragedy.” –Mel Brooks

-I’ve since read stories of others suffering a similar embarrassment, calling in civil servants to help them get free.
+I’ve read stories since of others suffering a similar embarrassment, calling in civil servants to help them get free.
 The first question I have for these people I’ll never meet is, what were you thinking?

-I have to imagine that the victim who had someone call in a rescue squad was younger than I was at the time, or that the severity of their incident was worse than mine.
+I have to imagine that this victim was either younger than I was at the time, or that the severity of their incident was much worse than mine.
 For if all of the circumstances were even somewhat similar, then I have to ask them why they didn’t just rip themselves free?
-My empathy goes out to those who feared how painful it would be, but they had to consider all the ridicule, teasing, and bullying they would endure in the aftermath.
+My empathy goes out to them if they feared how painful that would be, but they had to consider all the ridicule, teasing, and bullying they would endure in the aftermath.
 Even if they feared the pain so much that they wanted an adult to come along and find a less painful solution for them, I would ask them if it was worth it.
 Even if that adult went inside and retrieved a cup of hot water for them and prevented the kid from knowing the pain I did, I would wager that the physical pain I endured paled in comparison to the emotional abuse this kid endured from his peers.

 We’ve all heard talk show guests say that they were the class clown in school.
 We all smile knowingly, picturing them as children dancing with a lampshade on their head and coming up with the perfect response to the teacher that even the teacher considered hilarious.
 Those of us who knew a class clown saw some of that, but we also saw what happened when they ran out of good-natured and fun material.
-I knew the minute the class clown ran out of material he would begin looking around for victims, and I was always one of his favorite targets.
+I knew the minute our class clown ran out of material he would begin looking around for victims, and I was always one of his favorite targets.